-- 1. Make sure the watch is in the Timekeeping, Digital Compass, or Altimeter Mode - Press (a) to start auto altimeter readings.
+- 1. Make sure the watch is in the Timekeeping, Digital Compass, or Altimeter Mode (page E-30). - Press (a) to start auto altimeter readings.
 The current altitude value is displayed in units of 1 meter (5 feet).
-For information about the measurement interval, see page E-53.
+For information about the measurement interval, see page E-52.

-- When you press (a) above, the second hand may indicate seconds (of the current time) or the altitude differential (page E-58).
+- When you press (a) above, the second hand may indicate seconds (of the current time) or the altitude differential (page E-57).
 The initial second hand function will be the same as what was selected the last time you took an altitude reading.
-To toggle between the two second Inner you took an altitude reading.
-To toggie between the two second hand functions (indicating seconds or indicating the altitude differential) press
+To toggle between the two second hand functions (indicating seconds or indicating the altitude differential) - functions (indicating seconds of indicating the distributions (indicating seconds of indicating the distributions).

-To restart a reading operation from the beginning, press After you are finished, press to return to the Timekeeping Mode and stop auto altimeter readings.
+To restart a reading operation from the beginning, press (a).

+After you are finished, press (b) to return to the Timekeeping Mode and stop auto altimeter readings.

-The watch will return to the Timekeeping Mode automatically if you do not perform any operation (nage 5-32).
+The watch will return to the Timekeeping Mode automatically if you do not perform any operation (page E-32).